nicolas-briemant/web-component-env/README.md

 ## Issues

-- [ ] start command does not move assets into build folder
 - [ ] add a test command without coverage for development
 - [ ] sourcemaps sound really big in production bundles
 - [ ] add a way to bundle with a specific config (dev, ci, prod)